CONTACT INFORMATION - CLICK HERE

 Discretionary Income

-The court may, in its discretion, include employee benefits or self-employment benefits in a party's gross income, considering the benefit to the employee, any corresponding reduction in living expenses, and other relevant facts (Fam.
-Code §4058(a)(3)).
-Such benefits may include, but are not limited to:
+The court may, in its discretion, include employee benefits or self-employment benefits in a party's gross income, after considering the benefit to the employee, any corresponding reduction in living expenses, and other relevant facts.
+(Fam.
+Code § 4058(a)(3).)

 • Uniform allowance.